-Figure 65: The Analysis Rule Dialog 10.5 Layout Rules In the case of Layout rules, there are currently only two options available (Appearance and Related Items), but each of these is very powerful.
+Figure 66: The Analysis Rule Dialog 10.5 Layout Rules In the case of Layout rules, there are currently only two options available (Appearance and Related Items), but each of these is very powerful.
 Appearance refers to the geometry, styles, zoom, annotations, and any cuts applied to the spectrum.
 Related Items are all the linked tables, multiplet reports, insets, molecules, as well as the same items of the same type, such as insets, created from the original spectrum.
 In addition, Related Items include all images and text boxes located on the same page with the spectrum and any of the related items listed above.
 The spectrum layout rule therefore actually defines a whole cluster of items.
-10.5.1 Important Features of the Layout Rules - Layout rules store information on the position of the spectrum and other items so that when a rule is applied, the spectrum and its associated items are all positioned correctly.
+10.5.1 Important Features of the Layout Rules - 1.
+Layout rules store information on the position of the spectrum and other items so that when a rule is applied, the spectrum and its associated items are all positioned correctly.
 The spectrum does not need to be in the same location on the Canvas as when the rule was created.
 This ensures that a spectrum can be placed anywhere on the Canvas, and the layout will be applied correctly. - 2.
 Tables will remember their appearance.
 For example, the parameter table will remember the template from which it was created and so will appear the same. - 3.
 When applying layout rules containing molecules, empty molecule items will be created, where the user can later either draw or drag and drop a .mol file.
 Even though the molecule object is empty, its properties are taken from the layout rule. - 4.
 Text boxes and images are placed by layout rules as they originally were. - In the Appearance action, the ability to control the zoom is provided.
 There is a checkbox that controls whether zoom information is stored by the rules.
 Additionally, for 1D spectra there is a checkbox that controls whether the rules will store the vertical zoom range.

-Figure 66: Layout Rules; Appearance options
+Figure 67: Layout Rules; Appearance options

 10.6 Created Rules

 The created rules appear in the list of rules in the 'Rules' panel.
 For the rules, the operations of deletion, disabling, renaming, editing (via the right mouse click), reordering (via drag and drop) are available.

-Figure 67: Editing Rules The rules applicable to the active spectrum are highlighted in the list of rules with the active color.
+Figure 68: Editing Rules The rules applicable to the active spectrum are highlighted in the list of rules with the active color.
 If multiple rules of the same type are applicable, the potentially applicable rules are highlighted with a dim active color.

-Figure 68: Applicable rules to the Active Spectrum are highlighted

-10.7 Rule Names

-Rule names are generated automatically, but are editable.
+Figure 69: Applicable rules to the Active Spectrum are highlighted Rules can be updated using the Update Rule option.
+The Update Rule option will only be enabled if the selected rule is applicable to the chosen spectrum.
+10.7 Rule Names Rule names are generated automatically, but are editable.
 The automatic name is generated based on the chosen conditions and so as to be meaningful.
 Names do not need to be unique, but can be set by the user to aid their usage.

-11 Appendix

-11.1 Windows Keyboard Shortcuts
+11 Mass Spectrometry From JASON version 3.2, mass spectrometry data is supported for the JEOL JMS-S3000 SpiralTOF instrument.
+The JASON canvas works in the same way for mass spectrometry data as for NMR data.